-There is currently no market for the Shares.
-We cannot predict whether a market for the Shares will develop on the Mexican Stock Exchange, or if it develops, whether it will provide sufficient liquidity for the Shares.
-The Mexican securities market is substantially smaller, less liquid, more volatile and more concentrated than the major international securities markets.
+Prior to the Global Offering there was no market for the Shares.
+We cannot predict whether the market for the Shares on the Mexican Stock Exchange subsequent to the Global Offering will provide sufficient liquidity for the Shares.
 The relative volatility and illiquidity of the Mexican securities markets may substantially limit your ability to sell your Shares at the time and price you desire.
-The price per share in this offering was determined based on the book-building process and may differ from the market prices that may prevail after conclusion of this offering.
+The price per share in the Global Offering was determined based on the book-building process and may differ from the market prices that may prevail in the future.
 In addition, the Mexican Stock Exchange operates a system which suspends trading in shares of a particular issuer when fluctuations in the price of such shares (expressed as percentage of that day's opening price) exceed certain levels.
 As a result of these factors, you may not be able to sell your Shares at the time or price you desire or at all.

-Sales of a substantial number of our Shares after this offering could result in a decline in the market price of our Shares.
+Sales of a substantial number of our Shares after the Global Offering could result in a decline in the market price of our Shares.

-We, our directors, the members of our senior management (directivos relevantes) and our indirect controlling shareholder have entered into agreements, subject to certain exceptions, not to issue or in any way dispose of any of our Shares for a period of 180 days after the date of this offering circular.
+We, our directors, the members of our senior management (directivos relevantes) and our indirect controlling shareholder have entered into agreements, subject to certain exceptions, not to issue or in any way dispose of any of our Shares for a period of 180 days after the date of the Global Offering.
 If these holders of our Shares decide to sell such Shares after the expiration of this lock-up period, or if there is a perception in the market that these holders intend to sell such Shares or a significant volume of such Shares, the market value of our Shares may decrease significantly.